osmedeus/documentation/src/installation/token.md

     Note that this setup is **Optional**.
 You can still use the tool perfectly fine without it!

+!!! warning ""
+    You should only store your token in the `osm-default.rc` file.
+Modify the `~/.osmedeus/config.yaml` will work but you will lose your token when running the config reload.

 There are some places that tokens will store in Osmedeus below

 ### Main token file